ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/02-mergesort.md

         merge(arr, start, mid, end)      // Merge the two sorted halves

 The initial call would be `mergeSort(arr,0,arr.size-1)`, which sorts the whole array.

-Merging the sorted array intervals are quite straightforward from the description, we just have to keep track of the pointers to the two sorted halves.
+Merging the sorted array intervals is straightforward, we just have to keep track of the pointers to the two sorted halves.

     // Merge the sorted array intervals start .. mid-1 and mid .. end